 ACIT is led by a team of accomplished facilitators who are accredited court interpreters with the Ministry of the Attorney General.
 The focus of the program is on skills and vocabulary building in the context of court interpretation.
 Some of the key topics covered in ACIT include: Canada’s System of Justice, the Court System, Criminal Law, Theft, Indecency, Ballistics, Firearms, Sexual Assault, Murder, and general Court Decorum and Etiquette.

 NOTE: Completing ACIT training does not guarantee a chance to sit for a court interpreting accreditation exam.
 Interpreters who wish to pursue court interpreter accreditation must apply directly with their local courts or ministries in charge of accrediting court interpreters.
-Trained and tested community interpreters who complete this training are more likely to receive an invitation to sit for a court accreditation exam.

 - Training Fee: $495.00 + HST